nvim-neorg/neorg/docs/NFF-0.1-spec.md

 Code placed within this tag will be rendered with the language's own syntax highlighter or simply rendered verbatim if no language parameter was given.

 - `@math` - creates a multline LaTeX-typesetting environment for easy mathmatical equations.
-  This may be enhanced further with the `$numbered` carryover tag in a similar vain to the `$ordered` tag.
+  This may be enhanced further with the `#numbered` carryover tag in a similar vain to the `#ordered` tag.

 ### Unsupported Tags
   If a tag is encountered that is invalid it should simply be ignored and never showed in any render of the document.